Former Disney Star Maitland Ward Is Now Working In Porn

 Before Boy Meets World, Maitland had gotten some work here and there as a teen actress, mostly doing bit parts.
 After her two-year Disney Channel gig, she had a few more bit parts here and there, in TV and movies, but by 2007 her career had dried up.

 However, she simply moved her career into a different direction: cosplay and social media.
-She gained fame an Instagram star, as well becoming an attraction unto herself at comic and sci-fi conventions, thanks to her elaborate, sexy, and well-crafted cosplay.
+She gained fame as an Instagram star, as well becoming an attraction unto herself at comic and sci-fi conventions, thanks to her elaborate, sexy, and well-crafted cosplay.

 “I have always sort of been an exhibitionist, like always.
 I love dressing sexy in public and things like that,” she says.